Wet wipe: Personal hygiene

 Wet wipes are often included as part of a standard sealed cutlery package offered in restaurants or along with airline meals.

 Wet wipes began to be marketed as a luxury alternative to toilet paper by 2005 by companies such as Kimberly-Clark and Procter & Gamble.
 They are dispensed in the toilets of restaurants, service stations, doctors' offices, and other places with public use.

 Wet wipes have also found a use among visitors to outdoor music festivals, particularly those who camp, as an alternative to communal showers.
-The wet wipes are a preferable option to the communal facilities, for which there are long queues.

-In Southeast Asia, wet wipes are often sold out of refrigerators to give the wipes a refreshingly cool effect.

 Cleansing pads

 Cleansing pads are fiber sponges which have been previously soaked with water, alcohol and other active ingredients for a specific intended use.
 They are ready to use hygiene products and they are simple and convenient solutions to dispose of dirt or other undesirable elements.

-There are different type of cleansing pads offered by the beauty industry: make-up removing pads, anti-spot treatments and anti-acne pads that usually contain salicylic acid, vitamins, menthol and other treatments).
+There are different type of cleansing pads offered by the beauty industry: make-up removing pads, anti-spot treatments and anti-acne pads that usually contain salicylic acid, vitamins, menthol and other treatments.

 Cleansing pads for preventing infection are usually saturated with alcohol and bundled in sterile packages.
 Hands and instruments may be disinfected with these pads while treating wounds.
 Disinfecting cleansing pads are often included in first aid kits for this purpose.
 Since the outbreak of H1N1 sales of individual impregnated wet wipes and gels in sachets and flowpacks have dramatically increased in the UK following the Government's advice to keep hands and surfaces clean to prevent the spread of germs.

 Industrial wipes

-Pre-impregnated industrial-strength cleaning wipes with powerful cleaning fluid that cuts through the dirt as the high performance fabric absorbs the residue.
-Industrial wipes has the ability to clean a vast range of though substances from hands, tools and surfaces, including: grime, grease, oil- and water-based paints and coatings, adhesives, silicone and acrylic sealants, poly foam, epoxy, oil, tar and more.
+Industrial-strength cleaning wipes are pre-impregnated with a powerful cleaning fluid that cuts through the dirt while the high performance fabric absorbs the residue.
+They have the ability to clean a vast range of though substances from hands, tools and surfaces, including: grime, grease, oil- and water-based paints and coatings, adhesives, silicone and acrylic sealants, poly foam, epoxy, oil, tar and more.